-- We consider here the following situation: - The global dynamic behavior is defined by an Activity diagram (or a similar notation) where each activity either represent a local action at a single component or a collaboration among several components. - Explicit flow relations define a partial order between terminating actions of some activities and initiating actions of other activities. - No weak sequencing is explicitly specified.
+- We consider the following situation: - The global dynamic behavior is defined by an Activity diagram (or a similar notation) where each activity either represent a local action at a single component or a collaboration among several components. - Each explicit flow relations defines a partial order between a terminating actions of one activity and an initiating action of other activity. - Initially: No weak sequencing